StephenHogg/StephenHogg.github.io/_drafts/2019-07-10-Risk_in_Classification.md

 # This is where it gets confusing

 Now how much risk are you taking on to get the outperformance you see?
 One way of looking at this involves [model perplexity (brief explanation you should read here)](https://breakitdownto.earth/2019/06/12/Automated_Mistakes_with_AutoML.html#confused-yet).
 The question is, how to arrive at that measure for a binary classifier.
-The good news is that it’s not hard.
-It's easy to turn binary cross-entropy into a perplexity score.
+The good news is that it's easy to turn binary cross-entropy into a perplexity score.

 Wikipedia informs us that[^6]: